ralik45/E-Commerce-Analysis/README.md

 - Product Category: Translation of product category names into English.
 - Products: Information about products, their categories, descriptions, dimensions, and weights.
 - Sellers: Data on sellers, including their IDs, locations, and ratings.
-These datasets are interconnected and provide a holistic view of the e-commerce business.

 ## Executive Summary
 This analysis of an e-commerce public dataset reveals key insights into sales trends, customer behavior, and business performance.
 Sales, orders, and customer acquisition grew significantly from October 2016 to late 2017, likely driven by successful marketing strategies.
 However, a gradual decline in 2018 suggests potential challenges in customer engagement and market saturation.